Thalhammer/jwt-cpp/docs/faqs.md

 # Frequently Asked Questions

-## The generated JWT token can be decode, is this correct and secure?
+## The generated JWT token can be decoded, is this correct and secure?

 Yes it is correct, in [RFC 7519](https://datatracker.ietf.org/doc/html/rfc7519) the tokens are defined as being base64 encoded.
 This is not a cryptographic hash and can easily be reversed.